gavv/rdoc-generator-singlepage/README.md

 ## Features

-* Generate single standalone HTML page suitable for offline use.
+* Generate single standalone HTML5 page suitable for offline use.
 * Themes support.
 * Excluding classes or members by regex.
 * Grouping class members by category or regex.